9 DESIGN TOOLS FOR A BETTER NIGHTS SLEEPApr 06, 2017

-Getting a full good nights sleep has always been important to me and I embrace simple design tricks that help me sleep well.
+Getting a full, good nights rest is so important and I embrace simple design tricks that help me sleep well.

 I want to share them with you because, well, you know what you feel like and how you operate when you don't get enough sleep, right?

-The benefits of sleep are just too good to ignore.
-So, if there's a few small design tricks I can share to help you make your bedroom a better sanctuary for rest, I want to give those to you now.
+So, if there are a few design tricks I can share to help you make your bedroom a better sanctuary for rest, I want to give those to you now.

-Like I said, these design tools are really simple.
-Adopting just one of these tools can help you get a better nights sleep.
+These design tools are really simple.
+Adopting just one can help you get a better nights sleep.
 And don’t be surprised if you begin to view mornings in a new light.